-First, the doctor will perform a series of exams and diagnostic procedures to fully assess the size, shape, and location of the brain aneurysm.
-Exams and procedures generally include diagnostic imaging, medical history review, physical examination, and blood tests.*
+First, the doctor will perform a series of exams to fully assess the size, shape, and location of the brain aneurysm.
+Exams and procedures generally include diagnostic imaging, medical history review, physical examination, and blood tests.

 The doctor will also prescribe some medications before the procedure.
-These will include but are not limited to:
+These may include: